Sydney, Newcastle, Hunter Valley, Scone, Tamworth, Bathurst, Roma, Mackay, Rockhampton, Gladstone, Brisbane, Mt Isa

 Evidence of the following is essential:

-- plans equipment and supply requirements according to the conditions and duration of the activity and conducts routine pre-departure checks of vehicle or vehicles and takes action to correct deficiencies
+plans equipment and supply requirements according to the conditions and duration of the activity and conducts routine pre-departure checks of vehicles and takes action to correct deficiencies

 Context of and specific resources for assessment

-Assessment must ensure application of driving techniques to negotiate difficult terrain types that reflect local conditions and are of a sufficient duration to demonstrate competency and consistency of performance.
+Assessment must ensure application of driving techniques to negotiate a range of terrain types that reflect local conditions to demonstrate competency and consistency of performance.

 Assessment must also ensure access to:

-- a suitable outdoor environment with difficult terrain for four wheel driving
+a suitable outdoor environment for four wheel driving

-- a suitable four wheel drive vehicle with low range
+a suitable low range four wheel drive vehicle

 Method of assessment

 A range of assessment methods should be used to assess practical skills and knowledge.
 The following examples are appropriate for this unit: